Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Introduction

 As the main motivation, we study the two-user BFIC as a stepping stone towards understanding the capacity of more complicated fading interference channels with Delayed-CSIT.
-Lately, the linear deterministic model introduced in~\cite{ADT10}, has been utilized to bridge the results from deterministic networks into Gaussian networks (\emph{e.g.}, \cite{ADT10,Guy, Guy2,Suh, AlirezaFB,avestimehr2010capacity,Ave3}).
+Lately, the linear deterministic model introduced in~\cite{ADT10}, has been utilized to translate the results from deterministic networks into Gaussian networks (\emph{e.g.}, \cite{ADT10,Guy, Guy2,Suh, vahid2010two,AlirezaFB,avestimehr2010capacity,Ave3}).
 In the linear deterministic model, there is a non-negative integer representing the channel gain from a transmitter to a receiver.
 Hence, one can view the binary fading model as a fading interpretation of the linear deterministic model where the non-negative integer associated to each link is either $0$ or $1$.
-The binary fading model is also motivated by a simple shadow fading environment, in which each link is either ``on'' or ``off'' (according to the shadow fading distribution), and the multiple access (MAC) is modeled such that if two signals are transmitted simultaneously, and the links between the corresponding transmitters and the receiver are not in deep fade, then a linear combination of the signals is available to the receiver.
+Furthermore, as demonstrated in~\cite{vahid2013communication}, the binary fading model provides a simple, yet useful physical layer abstraction for wireless packet networks in which whenever a collision occurs, the receiver can store its received analog signal and utilize it for decoding the packets in future (for example, by successive interference cancellation techniques).